ryanshiroma/boltstats/README.md

 Steps:

 - [x] Set up a process to collect and save data on a regular cadence
-- [ ] Set up a REST API to pull collected data
+- [x] Set up a REST API to pull collected data
 - [ ] Create a python data visualization tool for fun views
 - [ ] Create a custom component for Home Assistant with visualizations
+- [ ] Create a CloudFormation template for all above AWS resources.
+- [ ] Add API Gateway user authentication

 This diagram already took me too long to make.